uio-bmi/immuneML/docs/source/usecases/benchmarking_use_case.rst

-Use case 3: Benchmarking ML methods on ground-truth synthetic data
+Manuscript use case 3: Benchmarking ML methods on ground-truth synthetic data
 ==============================================================================

 In this use case, we show that immuneML can be used for benchmarking ML methods and encodings.
 To do this,